 The site is located within the townlands of Legphressy, Segully and Unishinagh near to the summit of Pollnalaght in an area known as Pigeon Top.
 This is located approximately 8.5km south west of Omagh, County Tyrone.
-The proposed development area consists mostly of upland farmland and moorland, with the turbines located at elevations between 145m – 235m above sea level (ASL).
-The peak ridge at Pigeon Top is located at 298m ASL, so the turbines are placed well below the highest peak in the landscape view.
+The proposed development area consists mostly of upland farmland and moorland, with the turbines located at elevations between 145m – 235m above sea level (ASL) in two separately accessed flanks – turbines T1 – T4 in the Southern flank and turbines T5 – T9 in the Northern flank.

-The application was refused planning permission on 03rd December 2009 and an appeal was lodged with the Planning Appeals Commission in Belfast in December 2009.
-An informal hearing was heard at Strule Arts Centre in Omagh on 15th September 2010 and the project was subsequently granted planning permission on 13th December 2010.
+The Pigeon Top project was originally refused planning permission for nine wind turbines on visual and cumulative impact grounds on 03 December 2009 and an appeal was immediately lodged by TCI Renewables with the Planning Appeals Commission (PAC) in Belfast in December 2009.
+An informal hearing was heard at Strule Arts Centre in Omagh on 15 September 2010 whereby the project was subsequently granted planning permission by the PAC on 13 December 2010.

 Environmental and Economic Benefits:

-An estimated £4,000,000 will be spent in the local economy on; development, financing, legal arrangements, delivery, construction, materials, plant and auxiliary equipment.
+An estimated £4 million will also be spent in the local economy on; development, financing, legal arrangements, delivery, construction, materials, plant and auxiliary equipment.

 The development also comprises three local land owners each of whom will also benefit financially from the development by way of annual income from the sale of electricity into the All-Island market throughout the projects lifetime – such diversification also allowing them to maintain their current agricultural land use.
 The delivery of the wind farm will also bring with it an environmental enhancement plan to help improve and regenerate the flora, fauna and habitat of the upland land mass hosting the turbines.